easysoftware/developer-portal-devs/docs/Backend_tutorials/features/graphql.md

 We are using `Subscriptions::Base` to inherit for all our subscriptions.
 This class is defined in `easy_extensions/app/api/easy_graphql/subscriptions/base.rb`.

 Place subscriptions into `*/app/api/easy_graphql/subscriptions` directory.
-Name convention of subscription is `TBD`.
+Name convention of subscription should describe triggering event and associated object in pattern: `object_event`, e.g.: IssueUpdated.

 Subscription classes do not use own implementation of `resolve` method, but `subscribe` and `update` methods instead.
 Method `resolve` is implemented within `graphql` gem and its role is to decide what method should be called, `subscribe` or `update`.